The fastest land mammal races against extinction

 Keeping a wild cheetah as an exotic pet undermines the species.
 Five out of six poached cubs are believed to die before reaching their final destination, while mother cheetahs are often killed defending their cubs.
 Cheetah cubs that survive long enough to be sold most likely do not make it beyond two years of age.

 Those that do, often become sick or disabled and die from improper care.

 Strategies for survival

-CCF recently initiated an eco-label programme as a way of motivating farmers to peacefully coexist with cheetahs.
+CCF recently initiated an eco-label programme to motivate farmers to peacefully coexist with cheetahs.
 Under CCF’s model, farmers who agree to practise predator-friendly livestock management become certified with a Cheetah Country Beef eco-label and receive premium prices for their meat.
 “This concept works very well for the tuna industry, which markets dolphin-friendly products with great success,” said Dr. Marker.
-“We think we can adapt this approach with beef producers for the benefit of the cheetah in Africa”.
+“We think we can adapt this approach with beef producers to benefit the cheetah in Africa”.

 To celebrate the 5th annual International Cheetah Day this 4 December, check out our gallery, which showcases a selection of cheetah images from some of the continent’s most prestigious photographers.

 Dr Laurie Marker is one of the world’s leading experts on cheetahs.
 The founder and executive director of Cheetah Conservation Fund (CCF), an award-winning research, education and conservation institution dedicated to ensuring the long-term survival of the cheetah, Dr. Marker has worked with the species in Africa since 1974.
 In 1990, Dr. Marker established the not-for-profit fund and relocated from the U.S. to Namibia to dedicate her career to saving the wild cheetah.
 Now the longest-running cheetah conservation organisation, CCF has helped stabilise the population in Southern Africa and is considered a model for large predator conservation.